onevcat/Rainbow/README.md

 print("Plain text".red.onYellow.bold.clearColor.clearBackgroundColor.clearStyles)
 ```

-You can also use the more verbose way if you need:
+You can also use the more verbose way if you want:

 ```swift
 import Rainbow